bassmm/wordle-tui/README.md

 ### Requirements

-- Python 3.x
+- Java Runtime 21+

 ### Installation

 No additional libraries or dependencies are required.
-Just make sure you have Python installed on your machine.
+Just make sure you have JRE installed on your machine.
 Contributing

 This project is licensed under the MIT License - see the LICENSE.md file for details.